Food Allergen Awareness

 • Eggs

-A food allergy, much like any other allergy is caused when a person’s body reacts to a substance like it is harmful.
+A food allergy is when a person's body reacts to a substance like it is harmful.
 The body produces antibodies to fight against the allergen.
-The reaction to this process can vary based on the quantity of allergen consumed and the amount of previous exposures.
-An allergic reaction to a food allergen can vary from uncomfortable symptoms to a life-threatening experience.
-Some common symptoms include:
+The severity of the reaction can vary based on how much allergen was consumed and the amount of previous exposures.
+Symptoms can include:

 • Hives (swollen, itchy skin irritation)